Teeth are small mineralised structures within the first point of our digestive system. That is the oral cavity.

 Although these tips will help you maintain good oral health, we remind you that this alone is not a guarantee of healthy teeth.

 We recommend you to go to your dentist regularly because he is the one who, with a deeper cleaning, will be able to access areas that the brush cannot.
+Here is a guide for you on regular teeth cleaning.

 Professional dental cleaning: is it mandatory?